GreyLiang/Algorithm/README.md

 # Algorithm
 > edit with pycharm.
-Python 3.* only
+Python 3.* only.